huggingface/datasets/datasets/conv_ai_3/README.md

 {'topic_id': 293,
 'facet_id': 'F0729',
-'initial_request': 'Tell me about the educational advantages of social networking sites.', 'clarification_need': 2,
+'initial_request': 'Tell me about the educational advantages of social networking sites.', 'topic_desc': 'Find information about the educational benefits of the social media sites', 'clarification_need': 2,
 'question_id': 'F0009'
 'question': 'which social networking sites would you like information on',